rust-lang-nursery/taskcluster-crater/README.md

 # Crater - The Rust crate tester

 This is a tool for testing builds of the Rust compiler against massive numbers of Rust crates.

-It is in a very rough state and is accessible by invitation only.
+It is in a very rough state and the official deployment is presently accessible by invitation only.

 # Getting started